-After the infusion, the evaluation of the tamponade test begins.
-If within 30 minutes of infusion the drainage shows less than 50 mL, the prediction of successful tamponade is considered positive.
+During infusion, the evaluation of the tamponade test begins.
+Significant reduction or absence of bleeding after partial or maximum balloon infusion are predictive of tamponade success, and the test is then considered positive.
+Usually, bleeding in the lower uterine segment stops after the infusion of 250 to 300 mL.
 Therefore, using balloons with a drainage function optimizes the tamponade test.(28)

 The balloons can be inserted during or after cesarean sections.
 In these situations, the infusion should be reduced (250 to 300 mL) in order to avoid dehiscence in hysterorrhaphy.
-When the balloon insertion is performed after the completed cesarean section, it is similar to the vaginal postpartum.
+In the completed cesarean section, insertion is similar to that of vaginal postpartum.
 The insertion of the balloon during cesarean section should be performed preferably by the abdominal route (via hysterotomy) and is more difficult in balloons with a three-way.
-This difficulty can be overcome by applying straps compressing the three-way and connecting a flexible probe to the balloon axis, adapting the probe as a guide so the balloon underpasses through the cervical canal.
-Another alternative is the introduction of a surgical forceps through the vaginal route into the uterine cavity.
-The balloon axis is grasped by the forceps and pulled into the vagina.
-If these strategies are not successful, the balloon will be inserted through the vaginal route.(6,25,29)
+This difficulty can be overcome by removing the three-way, applying ties compressing the proximal axis of the balloon (infusion and drainage routes) and connecting a flexible probe to the balloon axis, adapting the probe as a guide so the balloon underpasses through the cervical canal.
+Another alternative is to introduce a surgical forceps through the vaginal route into the uterine cavity.
+After passing the balloon shaft downward, an assistant pulls the proximal end of the device, reconnects the three-way and performs the infusion.
+The proximal axis of the balloon is grasped by the forceps and pulled into the vagina.
+If these strategies are not successful, the balloon will be inserted through the vaginal route.
+(6,32, 35, 36) Another difficulty linked to tamponade with UBT in cesarean sections is maintaining the correct positioning of the device in the uterine cavity during hysterorrhaphy and uterine manipulation.
+The technique of "fishing" the balloon axis can be used to prevent the device from moving during these steps.
+A surgical thread is tied to the distal end of the device close to the lower portion of the balloon.
+With the balloon positioned in the uterine fundus, the thread is pulled by the assistant in the cephalic direction through a repair, avoiding vaginal displacement (prolapse) of the balloon during hysterorrhaphy.
+After the balloon infusion is carried out vaginally, the thread must be cut close to the hysterorrhaphy.(36)

 The length of stay of the UBT can be up to 24 hours.
-However, in case of hemorrhagic control and hemodynamic stability, early removal is indicated.(30) Deflation in stages (100 mL every 15 minutes) is recommended, performed during the day with a reserved operating room, with maintenance oxytocin infusion.
+However, in case of hemorrhagic control and hemodynamic stability, early removal (12 hours) is indicated to prevent infection.^(33, 37) Deflation in stages (100 mL every 15 minutes) is recommended, although single-stage emptying is also acceptable.
+The emptying and removal of the UBT should be performed during the day with operating room scheduling and maintenance oxytocin infusion.
 In case of hemorrhagic recurrence during the removal process, the UBT must be reinfused and the patient prepared for laparotomy.(23)